Roman walls of Verona: Foundation of Verona and construction of the walls

 A new center was therefore founded on the other bank of the Adige River, where its wide bends formed a kind of natural peninsula, a valid defense against possible attacks.
 This also made it possible to build only two sections of curtain wall along the southern side of the city, the only one that was not naturally defended by the river.
-The curtain wall was provided with two main gates, Porta Iovia (now called Borsari) along the decumanus maximus and Porta Leoni on the cardinalus maximus, as well as a series of towers placed at the decumanus and minor cardinus that acted as posterns: some of them were provided with a passage for chariots in the center of the street and two smaller side passages for pedestrians, at the sidewalks.
+The curtain wall was provided with two main gates, Porta Iovia (now called Borsari) along the decumanus maximus and Porta Leoni on the cardinalus maximus.
+A series of towers were placed at the decumanus and minor cardinus that acted as posterns: some of them were provided with a passage for chariots in the center of the street and two smaller side passages for pedestrians, at the sidewalks.

 Around 10 B.C., two large monumental gates were built on the left side of the Adige, one of which was located north of the ancient pons lapideus and one south of the "new" pons marmoreus, now called St. Stephen's Gate and St. Faustinus' Gate, respectively; they were built, for matters of urban decorum, quite similar to those located on the right side of the Adige.
 All four major gates, already around the first half of the 1st century, underwent renovation and monumentalization of the main elevations, which were made of marble, hiding the ancient brick elevations.

 Restorations and extensions following the first barbarian invasions

-A second important moment was experienced by the city around the middle of the third century, when it found itself at the center of a clash between the legitimate emperor, Philip the Arab, and his rival, Decius.
-This dispute, which ended in a battle fought at the city and the death of the emperor, not only encouraged in the second half of the century the attack of barbarian populations on the borders of the Roman Empire, but also reaffirmed the strategic importance of Roman Verona.
+Around the middle of the third century, Verona found itself at the center of a clash between the legitimate emperor, Philip the Arab, and his rival, Decius.
+This dispute, which ended in a battle fought at the city and the death of the emperor, encouraged in the second half of the century the attack of barbarian populations on the borders of the Roman Empire, and reaffirmed the strategic importance of Roman Verona.
 The center, in particular, went through a moment of serious danger when, in 258, the Alemanni broke through Rhaetia and the Adige Valley into the Po Valley.

-Nevertheless, Emperor Gallienus succeeded in defeating them under the walls of Mediolanum.
+Emperor Gallienus succeeded in defeating them under the walls of Mediolanum.
 This episode made it clear that the Danubian limes was becoming increasingly fragile and insufficient to protect the borders of the peninsula.
 It was precisely for this reason that Gallienus decided to return Verona to its role as an Italic bulwark, which it had already fulfilled during the late Republican age.